Pantelimon, Ilfov: Geography

 The city borders to the southwest with Bucharest, to the west with Dobroești commune, to the northwest with the town of Voluntari, to the north with Afumați commune, to the northeast with Găneasa commune, to the east with Brănești commune, and to the south with Cernica and Glina communes.

 The eastern part of Pantelimon is covered by the Cernica Forest, a remnant of the ancient Codrii Vlăsiei.
 The river Pasărea flows through the forest, forming the border with Brănești.

 Local government

 The last local election was on September 27, 2020.
 The Mayor (Primar) of Pantelimon is Marian Ivan (PNL).
 The Pantelimon Local Council has 19 councillors.
 The council has the following party composition:

 Demographics

 The town's population, according to the 2011 census, was 23,309 people, an increase from 16,019 persons in the 2002 census.
 In 2011, 93.2% of the population were ethnic Romanians, 5.9% Roma, and 0.9% others.
+At the 2021 census, Pantelimon had a population of 32,873; of those, 80.61% were Romanians and 2.83% Roma.